massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 ##### Other notes

 * It is helpful to have 2 terminal tabs open when working on this project: one to manage `gulp` tasks and the other to manage `git`.
 From the tab running `gulp`, type `CTRL` + `C` to kill that task when you're done.
-* `Gulp` will build the Pattern Lab static assets and generate a static site in the `/styleguide/public` directory.
+* `gulp` will build the Pattern Lab static assets and generate a static site in the `/styleguide/public` directory.
 See `/styleguide/tools/gulp/gulp-readme.md`.
 * Pattern Lab specific files are in the `/styleguide/public/styleguide` directory (the `styleguide.html` file is automatically generated when twig templates are updated).

 #### Committing your work